Near Fairfield in Franklin County, Vermont — The American Northeast (New England)

 Location.
 44° 50.167′ N, 72° 51.6′ W. Marker is near Fairfield, Vermont, in Franklin County.
-Marker is on Chester Arthur Road half a mile east of Duffy Hill Road, on the right when traveling east.
-Touch for map.
-Chester Arthur road is paved from North Road in Fairfield, unpaved from Route 108.
-Marker and parsonage/museum is on south side of Chester Arthur Road, unpaved parking lot is on north side.
+Marker is on Chester Arthur Road half a mile east of Duffy Hill Road, on Touch for map.
 Marker is in this post office area: Fairfield VT 05455, United States of America.
+Touch for directions.

 Other nearby markers.
-Chester A. Arthur (approx. 4.8 miles away); Consuelo Northrop Bailey (approx. 5 miles away); Sheldon, Vermont (approx. 5.1 miles away); Colonel Elisha Sheldon (approx. 5.4 miles away); Birthplace of Larry Gardner (approx. 5.6 miles away); George Washington Henderson (approx. 9.9 miles away); Highgate Falls Lenticular Truss Bridge (approx. 11.4 miles away); Battle of Eccles Hill (approx. 12.9 miles away in Canada).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
+A different marker also named Chester A. Arthur (approx. 4.8 miles away); Consuelo Northrop Bailey (approx. 5 miles away); Sheldon, Vermont (approx. 5.1 miles away); Colonel Elisha Sheldon (approx. 5.4 miles away); Birthplace of Larry Gardner (approx. 5.6 miles away); Fenian Raids (approx. 6˝ miles away); George Washington Henderson (approx. 9.9 miles away); Highgate Falls Lenticular Truss Bridge (approx. 11.4 miles away).
 Touch for a list and map of all markers in Fairfield.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 14, 2010, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 977 times since then and 31 times this year.
+It was originally submitted on October 14, 2010, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 1,021 times since then and 9 times this year.
 Photos: 1, 2, 3. submitted on October 14, 2010, by Kevin Craft of Bedford, Quebec.
 4. submitted on August 21, 2015, by Allen C. Browne of Silver Spring, Maryland. • Craig Swain was the editor who published this page.